 Faster shipping methods may be available; just upgrade during checkout.

 Enter new zip code to refresh estimated delivery time.

-Learn all aspects of a traditional darkroom photography workflow in this 4th edition of author Steve Anchell's The Darkroom Cookbook in paperback from Focal Press.
-This book is packed with techniques for silver-based processing, as well as "recipes" for darkroom experiments and invaluable information on developers, push-processing, reversal processing, enlarging negatives, pyro formulas, printing, and toning prints.
-The volume also offers advice on different topics, including where to procure equipment and how to setup your darkroom in a safe working space.
+Learn all aspects of a traditional darkroom photography workflow in this 4th edition of author Steve Anchell's The Darkroom Cookbook from Focal Press.
+This paperback book is packed with techniques for silver-based processing, as well as "recipes" for darkroom experiments and invaluable information on developers, push-processing, reversal processing, enlarging negatives, pyro formulas, printing, and toning prints.
+The volume also offers advice on different topics, including where to procure equipment and how to set up your darkroom in a safe working space.

 Key features of this revised edition of the text include over 200 step-by-step or do-it-yourself formulas, in addition to tips for mastering the "ingredients" of black-and-white photography processing--namely, the chemicals used to develop, stop, fix, and tone.
 You'll also find special technique contributions and stunning black-and-white imagery from professionals, including Bruce Barnbaum, Tim Rudman, John Sexton, and others.

 Table of Contents

 6. Pyrogallol and Pyrocatechin